 Dr. Leslie H. Truelove of Edinburgh, Scotland, has been appointed Chief of Staff of Winnipeg's new rehabilitation hospital, T. A. J. Cunnings, executive director of the Sanatorium Board of Manitoba, announced last week.
 Dr. Truelove, who is a specialist in internal medicine and in physical medicine and rehabilitation, is currently a clinical research fellow in the Rheumatic Unit of Northern General Hospital in Edinburgh.
-He will come to Winnipeg to assume his new position at the beginning of May.
+He will ama to TITinning to them.